You have successfully germinated your cannabis seeds and are all set. Only a few months left until your first harvest!

 What if stretching gets out of hand?

-Problems with tall and skinny cannabis plants
+Problems with tall and skinny weed plants

-- The stem becomes too weak - this can cause a plant to fall over or the stem to break.
+- The stem becomes too weak - this can cause a weed plant to fall over or the stem to break.

 - Burnt plants - tall cannabis plants are more likely to grow too close to the light source, putting them at risk of burning.